chrisbarry/djangorestframework-pascal-case/README.rst

     REST_FRAMEWORK = {

         'DEFAULT_RENDERER_CLASSES': (
-            'djangorestframework_camel_case.render.CamelCaseJSONRenderer',
+            'djangorestframework_pascal_case.render.PascalCaseJSONRenderer',
-            'djangorestframework_camel_case.render.CamelCaseBrowsableAPIRenderer',
+            'djangorestframework_pascal_case.render.PascalCaseBrowsableAPIRenderer',
             # Any other renders
         ),

         'DEFAULT_PARSER_CLASSES': (
-            # If you use MultiPartFormParser or FormParser, we also have a camel case version
+            # If you use MultiPartFormParser or FormParser, we also have a pascal case version
-            'djangorestframework_camel_case.parser.CamelCaseFormParser',
+            'djangorestframework_pascal_case.parser.PascalCaseFormParser',
-            'djangorestframework_camel_case.parser.CamelCaseMultiPartParser',
+            'djangorestframework_pascal_case.parser.PascalCaseMultiPartParser',
-            'djangorestframework_camel_case.parser.CamelCaseJSONParser',
+            'djangorestframework_pascal_case.parser.PascalCaseJSONParser',
             # Any other parsers
         ),
     }